 As of December 2015, Penn has a total regular work force of over 17,000 faculty and staff, and the University of Pennsylvania Health System, which includes the Hospital of the University of Pennsylvania, has a regular work force of 20,240 employees, including 1,264 House staff.

 Total undergraduate majors currently being pursued: 91 (Fall 2015).
 In addition, seven traditional undergraduates were pursuing individualized majors.

 Undergraduate Graduation Rate

-With 141 research centers and institutes, research is a substantial and esteemed enterprise at Penn.
-As of fiscal year 2015, the research community includes more than 4,300 faculty and more than 1,100 postdoctoral fellows, 5,500 academic support staff and graduate student trainees, and a research budget of $851 million.
+With 136 research centers and institutes, research is a substantial and esteemed enterprise at Penn.
+As of fiscal year 2016, the research community includes over 4,400 faculty and over 1,100 postdoctoral fellows, over 5,500 academic support staff and graduate student trainees, and a research budget of $878 million.
 The scale and interdisciplinary character of our research activities make Penn a nationally-ranked research university.